-When most people think of airplane bathrooms, it’s probably not a nice imagine that comes to mind.
+When most people think of airplane bathrooms, it’s probably not a nice image that comes to mind.
 Airlines have largely shrunk bathrooms on newer aircraft significantly, and at times they’re also not very well maintained.

 That’s not true across the board, though.
 In premium cabins, we’ve seen airlines introduce some pretty amazing amenities in recent years, and that even includes awesome bathrooms.

 In this post I wanted to share what I consider to be the airlines with the best first class bathrooms (somewhat overlapping with my list of the world’s best first class airlines).
-Unsurprisingly, a few options on this list involve the Airbus A380, which is the aircraft that has ushered in the most bathroom innovation.
+Unsurprisingly, several options on this list involve the Airbus A380, which is the aircraft that has ushered in the most bathroom innovation.
 That’s because the front of the upper deck has a bit of extra space that can’t be utilized for seats, making room for some cool amenities.

 1. Emirates A380 first class

 Emirates’ A380s have two first class shower suites at the front of the upper deck, equipped with heated floors, enough amenities to start a toiletry resale business, and most importantly, a shower.
 As a first class passenger you can schedule a shower at the beginning of your flight, and while there’s no time limit to how long you can use the shower spa, you’re limited to five minutes of water.
 Fortunately you can turn the water on and off without the clock “running,” so that’s more than enough water for a nice shower.